 Exhibitions

-Since 2002 Susan Bright has worked as an independent curator for museums and galleries internationally.
-At the heart of her practice lies a commitment to artists and audiences through continued accessibility to photographic culture.
-In addition, it is her aim to test curatorial approaches with imagination, intuition and rigour.
+Since 2006 Susan Bright has worked as an independent curator for museums and galleries internationally.
+It is her aim to test curatorial approaches with imagination, intuition and rigour.
 Featured here are a selection of exhibitions she has curated.

 TRUST/vertrauen